Defining Where AI Could Improve the Furniture Shopping Experience

 The personalized home screen acted as a central hub for exploration, adapting to each shopper’s taste and history.
 AI-driven modules surfaced inspiration, curated rooms, and saved favorites in one unified view.

-AI-powered search transformed product discovery from keyword matching into intent recognition.
+Search transformed product discovery from keyword matching into intent recognition.
 Customers could describe what they needed in their own words and see results organized into meaningful sets.

-“Shop This Room” turned styled inspiration into an actionable shopping flow.
+We turned styled inspiration into an actionable shopping flow.
 Instead of browsing disconnected SKUs, customers explored complete rooms and tapped directly into product details, pricing, and availability.

-Favorites gave shoppers a way to pause decision-making without losing momentum, helping reduce abandonment and drive return visits.
+We gave shoppers a way to pause decision-making without losing momentum, helping reduce abandonment and drive return visits.
 By tying saved items back to live inventory, customers always knew what was available when they came back.

 User Testing & Design Validation